perslab/depict/README.md

 ## Download DEPICT

-### Single-file download
 Download all DEPICT files and unzip the zipped archive.
 Be sure to that you meet all the dependencies described above.

-### Step-by-step download and setup (only for advanced users)
 Instead of downloadning all files at once you can use the below steps to setup DEPICT.

 1. Clone the DEPICT repository
   * `git clone git@github.com:DEPICTdevelopers/DEPICT.git`
 2. Retrieve the latest precomputed collection of nearest gene and gene to SNP mappings
   * Download [LD r2 0.5 locus collection (1KG Project Phase 3 data; 249M)](http://www.broadinstitute.org/mpg/depict/depict_download/collections/ld0.5_collection_depict_150315.txt.gz) to `DEPICT/data/collections` (do not unzip it)
   * Make sure that in `depict.py` the path to the above collection file is correct
-    * `collection_file = "%s/data/collections/ld0.5_collection_depict_150302.txt.gz"%depict_path`
+    * `collection_file = "%s/data/collections/ld0.5_collection_depict_150315.txt.gz"%depict_path`
 3. Retrieve sets of precomputed background loci
   * Download [depict_backgrounds_10-400.tar.gz; 571M](http://www.broadinstitute.org/mpg/depict/depict_download/backgrounds/depict_backgrounds_10-400.tar.gz) to `DEPICT/data/`
   * Extract the zipped archive (say 'yes' to overwrite any existing files in `DEPICT/data/backgrounds/`)